skorasaurus/skorasaurus.github.io/_posts/2015-09-05-crowd-sourced-neighborhoods.md

 comments: false
 ---

+Where is your neighborhood?
+What is its name?
+You can likely quickly answer this but

-Where does a neighborhood's boundary begin and end; What does a neighborhood's name mean to a particular person; How do their boundaries and names change over time and from person to person.
+Where does a neighborhood's boundary begin and end?
+Is this boundary fuzzy for you?

+Even if we mention the names of a neighb.
+The neighborhood names will change from person to person.

-In Cleveland, neighborhoods' boundaries are largely left to the imaginations of residents, visitors, realtors, and businesses.
-I hope this could
+In Cleveland, neighborhoods' boundaries are largely left to the imaginations of residents, visitors, realtors, businesses, and non-profits.

+This is enabling you people to share perspective of where their neighborhood is; hasn't

+The City Planning Commission's Statistical Planning Areas, adopted in early 2000s.
+These names are argely ignored and not widely adopted with good reason, they are missing and many of the names there .

-I'm presenting an exercise in mapping for fun: allowing each of you to say where your neighborhood is.
+Here's your chance to say where your neighborhood is and view what others hve shared.

-**Map Your Neighborhood at [http://skorasaur.us/nh](http://skorasaur.us/nh)**
+**Map Your Neighborhood in Cleveland and Akron at [http://skorasaur.us/nh](http://skorasaur.us/nh)**

 You're encouraged to map (that is draw) the neighborhood where you live but others that you may not live in but may spend a lot of time in or feel strongly about.

+No neighborhood or city boundaries are present on the map; to remove biases and to encourage boundaries across city lines.

-With projects like [http://openstreetmap.org](OpenStreetMap) and improved technology and software, mapping is not only a noun, but it is also used as a verb and is enabling more people to create and modify what is (or isn't) on a map, the canvas that represents a particular space.
+With projects like [http://openstreetmap.org](OpenStreetMap) and improved technology and software, mapping is not only a noun, but it is being used as a verb - creating and modifying what is (or isn't) on a map - the canvas representing a space.

-Prompted by a converation with Jason Segedy, I've also added the city of Akron.
+After you've mapped a neighborhood, view what others have drawn.

+I hope this sparks a conversation of neighborhood identity in each of you.

 Thanks to work of [Nick Martinelli](http://pnwmaps.com/neighborhoods/) and [Andy Woodruff and Tim Wallace at Bostonography](http://bostonography.com/2015/map-your-neighborhood-again/), I've been able to build upon their work and customize it for Cleveland.